Please scroll down for the catalogue, but please be sure to read the below carefully first!

 A Danish apple dating from the 19th century, Filippa is named after the young girl who is said to have raised the first seedling.
 The fruit is medium-sized, green-yellow with red blushes, and has firm, juicy flesh with a refreshing, aromatic flavour.
 Equally good for eating or cooking, it is still grown in Scandinavia.

-George Cave – Two available on MM116
+George Cave – One available on MM116

-Guldborg – Three available on MM116
+Guldborg – Two available on MM116

 A Danish variety, Guldborg ripens early but stores surprisingly well into autumn.
 The fruit is pale yellow flushed with red, and its flesh is crisp and delicately flavoured.
 It is versatile, eaten fresh or lightly cooked.
 A testament to Scandinavian apple breeding, it adapts well to northern climates.

-Irish Peach – Ten available on MM116
+Irish Peach – Seven available on MM116

 An old Irish variety dating from the early 19th century, Irish Peach is a small, early-ripening apple.
 Its creamy-white flesh is crisp, juicy, and full of sprightly, refreshing flavour.
 Best eaten straight from the tree in July or August, it does not store but is cherished as a harbinger of the apple season.

-Karinable – Three available on MM116
+Karinable – Two available on MM116

 A Scandinavian variety, Karinable is noted for its hardiness in cold climates.
 The fruit is medium-sized with a bright red skin, and the flavour is clean, crisp, and refreshing with a good balance of sweetness and acidity.
 Best eaten fresh, it remains relatively rare outside Nordic orchards.

-Kemp – One available on MM106, four available on MM116
+Kemp – Four available on MM116

 Once widely grown and appreciated in Northern Ireland.
 Also known as May Bloom.
 The fruit is medium-sized and round, with one side slightly flattened, yellow-green with an orange-red blush on one side; the flesh is crisp, white, juicy, sweet and well flavoured.
 Reliable, healthy tree, resistant to scab, and with lovely pink blossom.
 Good pollinator.

-Kerry Pippin – Three available on MM116
+Kerry Pippin – Two available on MM116

 An old variety with Irish origins, Kerry Pippin is a small apple of exceptional flavour.
 Its flesh is crisp, fine-grained, and aromatic, with a rich balance of sweetness and acidity that has earned it a reputation as one of the best-flavoured dessert apples.
 Though modest in size, its distinctive taste makes it highly prized by connoisseurs and collectors of rare apples.